 Try These Tips for Filling Solar Renewable Energy Jobs

-Just like in nearly every industry, utility-scale solar companies are facing the challenge of finding highly qualified skilled tradespeople to fill jobs in this fast-growing industry.
-In fact, thanks to the continued expansion and adoption of solar photovoltaic (PV) systems, employment of solar PV installers is projected to grow 51 percent through 2029—much faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+Just like in nearly every industry, solar companies are facing the challenge of finding highly qualified skilled tradespeople to fill jobs in this fast-growing industry.
+In fact, thanks to the continued expansion and adoption of solar photovoltaic (PV) systems, employment of solar installers is projected to grow 27% through 2031 — much faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).

-Adding to all of that, achieving President Biden’s goal to reach 100% carbon pollution-free electricity by 2035 will require more than 900,000 solar workers, according to the National Solar Jobs Census 2020.
-So how are utility-scale solar companies supposed to find solar installers, solar electricians and other solar energy workers to fill solar renewable energy jobs?
+The Solar Jobs Census also reports 44% of industry employers found it very difficult to find qualified applicants, the highest percent recorded to date.
+So how are solar companies supposed to find solar installers, solar electricians and other solar energy workers to fill solar renewable energy jobs?
 PeopleReady Skilled Trades offers these eight tips.

 8 Tips for Filling Solar Renewable Energy Jobs

 - Share the benefits of solar.
-For decades, utility-scale solar has produced dependable and clean electricity with a steady fuel price.
-Skilled tradespeople need to know when they work for your company, they’re not just taking a job—they’re helping to reduce carbon emissions and to set our country on a path to a clean energy future.
+For decades, solar has produced dependable and clean electricity with a steady fuel price.
+Skilled tradespeople need to know when they work for your company, they’re not just taking a job — they’re helping to reduce carbon emissions and to set our country on a path to a clean energy future.
 Share that message in your recruiting materials and on social media and you’ll attract skilled tradespeople who want to make a difference in their career.

 - Get creative.
 To recruit skilled tradespeople from more traditional jobs in the trades, you’ll need to get creative.
-PeopleReady Skilled Trades offered a sweepstakes for anyone who worked for us in the month of July 2021.
+PeopleReady Skilled Trades offered a sweepstakes with extra cash and prizes up for grabs for those who worked during the month.
 For each shift they worked, they were entered into a drawing for daily cash prizes and a grand prize of a new car.
 Not only did the sweepstakes motivate skilled tradespeople to work with us, but it was also a great way for us to show our skilled tradespeople that we respect their craft.
 Spend some time thinking of creative, innovative and fun ways to attract solar electricians, solar installers and other solar energy workers, and then put those ideas into motion.
 You never know who you might attract.

 - Go within.
 Your current employees can be your best recruiters to fill solar renewable energy jobs.
 Why not reward them for bringing potential tradespeople to your company?
 Consider creating a referral program that gives bonuses to employees who refer tradespeople who are then successfully hired and work for, say, one, two or even three months.
 Referral programs can boost your workforce—and employee morale.

 - Reach out.
 Check in with local technical institutions and other vocational and trade schools and let them know you’re hiring.
 Participate in any upcoming job fairs and ask for other opportunities to talk with students and soon-to-be graduates about jobs for solar installers, solar electricians and other solar energy workers.
 Likely they’ll want to know, “How much do solar installers make?”
-The answer: Wages for solar energy workers can be comparable and even higher than similar occupations in other industries, according to the National Solar Jobs Census 2020 report.
-The median annual wage for solar photovoltaic installers was $46,470 in May 2020, according to the BLS.
+The answer: Wages for solar energy workers can be comparable and even higher than similar occupations in other industries.
+The median annual wage for solar photovoltaic installers was $47,670 in May 2021, according to the BLS.

 - Pay fairly.
 Speaking of pay, make sure you are paying fair market wages—and then get the word out that you do!
 Companies that fairly compensate their workers stand a far greater chance of finding, hiring and retaining workers than those that don’t.